mschmittdev/portfolio/data/articles/csr-ssr-ssg.md

 updatedAt: 'November 28, 2022'
 ---

 Recently, I started learning Next.js and came across all the different rendering methods.
-At the beginning, I was very confused as to which method I should choose in which situations.
+In the beginning, I was very confused as to which method I should choose in which situations.

 After some trial and error, I think I've got a better idea of their advantages, disadvantages, and use cases.
 Here's what I've learned.